 Rik van Hemmen, President.

 One of NMHA’s long-time goals has been to find a permanent home.
 In 2014 NMHA leased the historic Grover House from Middletown.
-Once a long term restoration has been completed that building will be our headquarters for programs to discover, educate, and sustain our maritime heritage.
+We are continuing a long term restoration so the building can serve as our headquarters for programs to discover, educate, and sustain our maritime heritage.

 NMHA has long been aware of the opportunities for using boat building skills to enhance classroom STEM education.
 (STEM refers to Science, Technology, Engineering, and Math skills).
 STEM is an important component of current educational practice, and NMHA is considering how our organization can expand our services to engage teachers and students at all levels.